pulumi/pulumi-hugo/themes/default/content/docs/intro/console/accounts.md

 Your Pulumi user account profile is used to identify you across the Pulumi Console.
 Your account display name, avatar URL, and email address are obtained from the identity provider you used for signing up.
-For example, your GitHub identity.

 ### Editing Your Profile